 Wild Florida Airboats & Gator Park

 If you’re in Central Florida you’re definitely in gator country.
 This nature park offers visitors a chance to explore the Florida wilderness up close.
 The highlight for us was the airboat ride through the swamps and marshes of the Florida Everglades, particularly Cypress Lake, where you can see a lot of alligators, birds, and other wildlife in their natural habitat.
-As a long-time birder and nature photographer it was experience and natural setting I really enjoyed.
+As a long-time birder and nature photographer I really enjoyed the experience and the natural setting.

 There is also a gator park and a small zoo where visitors can see native Florida animals like deer, wild boar, and panthers.
 In addition to the airboat rides, Wild Florida Airboats & Gator Park also offers visitors the opportunity to take a guided fishing trip, or to see the Florida wilderness from above with the park’s swamp buggy tours.